FUELS:

 water.
 The diminution in the volume of gas

-sample indicates the volume of hydrogen.
+sample indicates the volume of hydrogen. - 10.Which of the following apparatus cannot

 be used for flue gas analysis?